-- Pour the paste in jar lids and distribute them around the area.
+- Pour the paste into jar lids and distribute them around the area.
 Pour some baits on the surface near the jar lids to lure the ants into the bait stations.

 - Leave the bait undisturbed for a couple of days.
 Ants will eat the bait and take more to their nest.
 Keep on refilling the jar lids with the bait until you get satisfactory results.

-- Store the remaining bait in a labelled air tight container away from the reach of kids and pets.
+- Store the remaining bait in a labeled, airtight container away from the reach of kids and pets.
 Keep it in a cool dark place.

 5. Vinegar and Water Ant Spray

 Vinegar works in two ways against ants – a great homemade ant killer.
 When sprayed directly on the ants, it can kill them instantly.